claws/quadcopter/doc/builds/alien5/index.rst

 supplies the camera power which I am suspecting is the culprit of the noisy signal that is causing the video problems.

+More recently I purchased 6 Dinogy 4S batteries.
+3 1300 mAh and 3 18mAh.

 Receiver
 --------